Editor’s Note: This story originally appeared in The Mustang Connection, TMU’s alumni magazine.

 By Dr. Jordan Morton, Dean of the Pearl C. Schaffer School of Education

-In the early days of the pandemic, when quarantine started rather abruptly, I kept hearing from people who were looking for new things to do during their expanded at-home time.
-Some discovered and took up new craft hobbies, like baking or candle-making; some tried their hand at blogging or podcasting; some sunk themselves into the latest video game.
+In the early days of the pandemic, when quarantine started abruptly, I kept hearing from people looking for new things to do during their expanded at-home time.
+Some discovered and took up new craft hobbies, like baking or candle-making; some tried blogging or podcasting; some sunk into the latest video game.
 Someone I know started learning to speak another language.
 Learning something new became, apparently, a thing.
-It remains to be seen how many people will continue with their newly acquired skills or remember their newly acquired knowledge, but it is safe to say that those who keep baking sourdough bread or speaking Mandarin will have succeeded as learners.
+How many people will continue with their newly acquired skills or remember their freshly acquired knowledge remains to be seen.
+Still, it is safe to say that those who keep baking sourdough bread or speaking Mandarin will have succeeded as learners.
 What makes that happen?
 Is it luck, willpower, or some other ethereal factor?
-No. You can take specific steps to help ensure that you succeed when you want to learn something new.
+No. You can take specific steps to help you succeed when you want to learn something new.

 What is Learning?

-When you approach learning something new, it’s helpful to start with understanding what learning really is — an internal cognitive process that results in change.
+When you approach learning something new, it’s helpful to start understanding what learning is — an internal cognitive process that results in change.
 Romans 12:2 underscores this, exhorting us to “be transformed by the renewing of our minds.”
-In other words, if we are truly learning, whatever we are doing, it will change us.
-Yesterday, you may not have known what sourdough starter was, but today you do, and so you can use it correctly when you bake.
+In other words, if we truly learn, whatever we do will change us.
+Yesterday, you may not have known what sourdough starter was, but today you do, so you can use it correctly when baking.
 That simple new nugget of knowledge opened a door for you.
 While it may be a stretch to say, “Learning about sourdough starter changed my life,” it is a fact that your knowledge base increased, and that makes a difference (a change) in what you can bake.
 God’s design of our minds is wonderful, indeed.

 Tips to Ensure Learning